mgnsm/ZLibDotNet/README.md

 It has been designed to provide an API surface that is very similar to the one that the original ported C library provides.
 This includes the ability to use pointers to data to be compressed or uncompressed, which comes in handy when you for example consume data from a socket frequently and want to minimze the amount of memory heap allocations your application performs.
 ## Installation
-ZLibDotNet is installed using NuGet:
+ZLibDotNet is preferably installed using NuGet:

     PM> Install-Package ZLibDotNet
 ## Example